sveinung/writings/maintainable_backbone_tests.md

  });
 ```

-This test is really easy to understand.
-It's succinct and reveals our
+This test is really easy to understand &mdash; it's succinct and reveals our
 intent.
 It's also easy to keep up-to-date with changes in our
 `AddBookView` and `DropDownView`.
 And perhaps best of all, there's
 nearly no terms in this test that isn't relevant to the functionality